docsforadobe/illustrator-scripting-guide/docs/scripting/positioning.rst

 defines a fixed point as a pair of page coordinates in the format [x, y].
 The fixed point is the top-left corner of the object’s bounding box.

-For information on the types of objects that comprise the page items collection, see “The artwork tree” on
+For information on the types of objects that comprise the page items collection, see "The artwork tree" on

 A point is designated by a pair of coordinates: